1. Get started

 • Drag cards to the first day

-• Click newly created day name while holding CtrlCmd
+• Click the newly created day name while holding CtrlCmd

-• In the view click the newly created day and then click Delete to delete temporarily created day
+• In the view, click the newly created day and then click Delete to remove the temporarily created day

 Here are some options to consider:

-• Add more days, for instance 'Day A' and 'Day B'.
-'Day A' represents 1st semester and 'Day B' represents 2nd semestar.
+• Add more days, for example, "Day A" representing the 1st semester and "Day B" representing the 2nd semester.
 You can copy/paste cards from one day to another and then make necessary changes.

-• The same as the above but with the addition of creating custom views for each semestar/term.
-For instance, you can create 'Semestar 1' view and exclude days which are not valid for the 1st semestar and create 'Semestar 2' view and exclude days not valid for the 2nd semester.
-In that way, you can still work on one timetable but have all views in one document.
+• Similar to above but with the addition of creating custom views for each semestar/term.
+For instance, create a "Semestar 1" view and exclude days that are not valid for the 1st semestar.
+Create a 'Semestar 2' view and exclude days not valid for the 2nd semester.
+This allows you to work on one timetable but have all views in one document.

-• Instead of creating all-in-one timetable, you can create one timetable for the first semester/term and then create a copy to modify it for the second.
+• Instead of creating an all-in-one timetable, create one timetable for the first semester/term and then create a copy to modify it for the second semester/term.
 Later, you can merge timetables if needed.

 There are two ways to create a two-week timetable.
 For majority of cases it is perfectly fine to create one timetable and set 10 days for the number of days in the timetable cycle.
 For instance, you can copy activities from one day to another, you can create subjects called "Math Week 1" and "Math Week 2", add related activities and use the red marker to forbid time slots for these subjects in the non-related weeks and you can make any manual adjustments for specific days.